Have you ever thought about how you come across in most of your customer conversations?

 Sounds like a lot but this can all happen with a simple acknowledgement of four things I’ll get to.
 I want to bring to your attention those conversations you have day to day that can often pass you by as non-important or non-specific.
 It's in those moments you can make your client conversations count even more.

 Every time you're in front of your customer, you're in the greatest competitive position to increase your value and deepen trust

 Your competitors would love the opportunities you have to speak to your clients.
-By putting a value on each conversation you have you can train yourself to engage at a deeper level.
+By putting a value on each conversation you can train yourself to engage at a deeper level.

-If you’re not cashing into the relationship bank between you and your customer your unlikely to get to the return on the investment you put into that client.
+If you’re not cashing into the relationship bank between you and your customer you're unlikely to get the return on the investment you put into that client.

 ONE: Pick up on a positive conversation you never got to finish